SimPLU3D/simplu3D-openmole/README.md

 ## PSE Method
 Pattern Search Exploration (PSE) is an open-ended evolutionary method of the OpenMOLE frameWork, designed to explore the diversity of simulation models outputs.
 See the article [here](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138212)

-Whereas optimization techniques focus on discovering (near)optimal solutions from a set of feasible solutions, PSE aims at exhibiting the diversity of patterns a model can produce, by cleverly selecting the parameters that produce patterns that are as different one to each other as possible.
+Whereas optimization techniques focus on discovering (near)optimal solutions from a set of feasible solutions, PSE aims at exhibiting the diversity of patterns a model can produce.
+This is done by cleverly selecting the parameters that produce patterns that are as different one to each other as possible.
 The massive amounts of simulation runs that PSE requires is made possible by framing the model into the OpenMOLE platform.
 (See the master branch of this repository)

 In other words, PSE make a **clever sampling of the pattern space of a simulation model**.

 ##Application to SimPLU

 SimPLU aims at simulating buildings morphologies w.r.t. formalized urbanistic rules of construction.
-Some of these rules are *parametric* e.g. "you shall not build your house within 2 meters of the road" .
+Most of these rules are *parametric* e.g. "you shall not build your house within 2 meters of the road" .

-These parameters have a direct influence on the shape of compatible buildings affecting their volumes, heights etc. and are defined at the scale of a *parcel*.
+These parameters have a direct influence on the shape of possible buildings as the rules affect their volumes, heights etc. They are defined at the scale of a *parcel*.

-The idea of a PSE framework applied on SimPLU is to explore the diversity of buildings shape at the scale of a *zone* (i.e. several contiguous parcels)
+The idea of a PSE framework applied on SimPLU is to explore the diversity of building configurations at the scale of a *zone* (i.e. several contiguous parcels)

 ## The SimPLU model

-The project is described and available [here](../simplu3D)
+The project is described and available [here](https://github.com/IGNF/simplu3D)

 For the sake of this particular exploration case, we will abstract SimPLU as a machine that transforms inputs parameters into outputs measure.

 The inputs under study are the parameters of the rules constituting urban regulation document (Plan Local d'Urbanisme a.k.a.
 PLU)
 The other inputs (the set of rules at play, the zone where the simulation is performed,etc.) are kept constant.

-The outputs under study are global measures (i.e. at the scale of the zone) of the morphologies of buildings and there disposition on the zone.
+The outputs under study are global measures (i.e. at the scale of the zone) of the morphology of generated buildings and their distribution on the zone.
 Other outputs are dimensions and coordinates of the cubes constituting the buildings in the simulated the zone.
 We use them later for visualization of some of the configurations discovered by PSE.

 ## Input space